-(b) Stream loan credit facility
+(b) Stream loan credit facility (the "Stream Loan")

 The Stream Loan is a senior secured loan facility of \$150 million with a stated interest rate of 7.5% per annum with interest accruing based upon the outstanding balance.
-As at June 30, 2018, the full balance has been drawn under this facility.
+As at September 30, 2018, the full balance has been drawn under this facility.